technicaljones/aws-website/README.md

 1. Create a tfvars file with the aws and github variables set correctly.
 2. Create a bucket in s3 for terraform state managment that the keys from step 1 will have access to.
 3. Update the provider configuration in `infra/terraform-config.tf` to point to the related bucket.
-4. Update the iam pol
+4. Set the appropriate variables for the module
+5. Run:

 ```
 cd infra